Complementary therapies

 If you’re undergoing cancer treatment, these sessions are free for you and your main carer.

-At Weston Park Cancer Support we offer 4 free Complementary therapy sessions to Cancer Patients in our region to help ease the side effects of cancer treatments* and help improve physical or emotional health.
+At Weston Park Cancer Support we offer four free Complementary therapy sessions to Cancer Patients in our region to help ease the side effects of cancer treatments* and help improve physical or emotional health.

 Our free therapies are delivered by experienced therapists, who can also offer a variety of tips and self-help techniques to promote relaxation, reduce anxiety and enhance physical and emotional wellbeing.*